 The milts can be eaten cooked or raw – our pack recommends cooking them for 3-4 minutes.
 Once cooked, the roe should pop out from inside the membrane when ready.
-It is so delicate that some people need to use a spoon to remove the milts, others just take it right out with their fingers!
-Be careful though – leave them on the heat for too long and they will become rubbery and you will lose that sweet flavour.
+It is so delicate that some people need to use a spoon to remove the milts.
+Others just take it right out with their fingers!
+Be careful, though – leave them on the heat for too long, and they will become rubbery, and you will lose that sweet flavour.
 These Milts are a great source of protein which is essential for building muscle and keeping your energy levels up.
-Additionally, there is a high concentration of important vitamins like D and B12, as well as omega 3 fatty acids.
+Additionally, there is a high concentration of important vitamins like D and B12 and omega 3 fatty acids.
 Omega 3 fatty acids have been shown to reduce pain caused by inflammation, depression and may even help prevent heart disease and cancer.

 The herring milts have a distinctive flavour and can be enjoyed as an entree or snack.
 It has a very sweet flavour, not dissimilar from the taste of a raw oyster.

-Herring is one of the least threatened fish species in the world and is a common fish in the Atlantic.
+Herring is one of the least threatened fish species globally and is a common fish in the Atlantic.
 Herring stocks are stable or increasing, fisheries remain well managed, and both commercial and recreational catches are well regulated.